Composer David Hush was born in Bristol, UK, and was educated at Clifton College.

-In 2015 Hush was commissioned to write a Wind Quintet for the Sydney based ensemble Windfall, who gave the premiere 21 June 2016.
+In 2015 David was commissioned to write a Wind Quintet for the Sydney based ensemble Windfall, who gave the premiere 21 June 2016.

-On 10 July 2016 the premiere of Hush's Settling Tones for solo double bass was given by Elsen Price in Sydney.
+On 10 July 2016 the premiere of his Settling Tones for solo double bass was given by Elsen Price in Sydney.

-On 1st April 2017 the second movement of Hush's First Piano Trio was performed by TRIO 2000 in Tasmania.
+On 1st April 2017 the second movement of his First Piano Trio was performed by TRIO 2000 in Tasmania.

-Venues in which Hush's music has been presented include the Chicago Cultural Center, the Palace of Fine Arts in Mexico City, and London's Wigmore Hall.
+Venues in which David Hush's music has been presented include the Chicago Cultural Centre, the Palace of Fine Arts in Mexico City and London's Wigmore Hall.